nativewind/nativewind/docs/native-compatibility.md

 # React Native Compatibility

 This library is still in development.
-This document helps track what classes are currently supported
+This document helps track what classes are currently supported, but is not a complete list

 | Icon               | Legend                |
 | ------------------ | --------------------- |